 Okay, that seems clear.
 A tragic bride haunting the house, looking for revenge.
 Case closed.
 They just borrowed an old Ken Anderson idea.
 Well, not so fast.
 First of all, there's nothing associating Priscilla with the attic, and more importantly, she's a "bride" by definition b, not definition a.
 A bride is a woman soon to be wed or recently wed.
 The former wears a bridal gown; the latter wears a purple dress (or jeans, or whatevv), like our poor Priscilla.
 Aside from the bare fact that she exists not too far distant in time from her wedding day, Pris really has nothing in common with the familiar attic bride of the finished ride.

 She was only there a few weeks tops.
 When the (infamous) Hatbox Ghost, which was located near the exit on the right, failed to perform as hoped and was removed, BH was transplanted to his old spot.
 There she remained from Aug-Sept 1969 until May 2006, when she jumped the track to the other side and became Constance, that zany hubby-whackin' axe murderer.

-looked like in the dark, and based on available evidence I'd say it's pretty accurate.
+original looked like, and based on available evidence I'd say it's pretty accurate.
 Kids, hide your eyes!

 There are enough idiosyncrasies about it that at least one intelligent observer has argued that it is a pre-opening prototype and not a production figure.
 The most glaring problem is the slit-like eyes.
 No other bride photo shows anything like that.
 Highly suspect.